 Discovery problems and their solutions

 By Grimm, Paul W. American Bar Association, Section of Litigation.
-2nd ed. c2009.
+Second edition. c2009.

 This resource describes the problems civil litigators encounter most often during pretrial discovery and offers strategic methods to solve them.
 Following a background discussion on the scope and types of discovery, discovery problems are presented in a hypothetical manner replete with applicable law and practice tips.
 Topics include interrogatories, document requests, mental and physical examinations, depositions, experts and more.